Phulpur Assembly constituency

-Phulpur is a constituency of the Uttar Pradesh Legislative Assembly covering the city of Phulpur in the Prayagraj district of Uttar Pradesh, India.
+Phulpur Assembly constituency is a constituency of the Uttar Pradesh Legislative Assembly covering the city of Phulpur in the Prayagraj district of Uttar Pradesh, India.
+The Delimitation Commission abolished the Jhusi Assembly constituency and in its place this new constituency came into existence in 2012.

 Phulpur is one of five assembly constituencies in the Phulpur Lok Sabha constituency.
 Since 2008, this assembly constituency is numbered 256 amongst 403 constituencies.